nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 ## Know Limitation

-* The service allows sending/handling files in batch, the plugin, for now, only handles a single file at a time.
+* The service allows sending/handling files in batch, the plugin, for now, handles sending several files only for the Enrich operation (see below).

 ## Nuxeo Configuration Parameters